sonic-net/SONiC/doc/nat/nat_design_spec.md

 DNAT_TRANSLATION_NEEDED/SNAT_TRANSLATION_NEEDED – If there is NAT table lookup miss for TCP/UDP packets..
 DNAT_TRANSLATIONS/SNAT_TRANSLATIONS – If NAT table lookup is hit.

-The Counters can be attached to per NAT entry as well.
+The following counters are provided per NAT entry:

+Translated packets - Number of packets translated using the NAT entry Translated bytes   - Number of bytes translated using the NAT entry

 ## 3.8 CLI